adjust/dev-docs/docs/web/features/configuration/external-device-id.md

 See the [External device identifiers article](https://help.adjust.com/en/article/external-device-identifiers) in the Adjust help center for more information.
 :::

-You can set an external device ID by specifying an `externalDeviceId` property in the [`initSdk` method](web-initSdk-invocation).
+You can set an external device ID by specifying an `externalDeviceId` argument in the [`initSdk` method](web-initSdk-invocation).
 The external device ID is case-sensitive.
 If you have imported external device IDs, make sure the value you pass matches the imported value.

 ```{include} /web/fragments/Adjust.md
 :start-after: externalDeviceId